How to Unfreeze a Mac & Fix Frozen Mac Apps

 A frozen app becomes unresponsive and brings your work to a halt.
 In the worst-case scenario, it can lead to lost work or a corrupted file.
 Fortunately, there are several options to try.
 Here’s what you can do when a program freezes on your Mac.
 First, as obvious as it may sound, you need to quit that app.
 But if the app keeps freezing after the relaunch, try the next options.

 How to quit a frozen or unresponsive program

-Quitting and then re-starting an app is a good way for OS X to handle a crash.
-You can do this from the OS X Dock or from the Force Quit window.
+Quitting and then re-starting an app is a good way for macOS to handle a crash.
+You can do this from the macOS Dock or from the Force Quit window.
 To force-quit an app from the OS Dock, follow these simple steps:

 - Click anywhere outside of the program